BNP Paribas warns U.S. sanctions fine could exceed provision

+U.S. stocks were little changed on Friday as a slide in Amgen dragged down the healthcare sector, offsetting gains in technology shares.

-PARIS BNP Paribas, France's biggest bank, said on Wednesday there was a risk that a fine for violating U.S. sanctions could be significantly higher than the $1.1 billion euros (900 million pounds)it has provisioned for.
+PARIS BNP Paribas, France's biggest bank, said on Wednesday there was a risk that a fine for violating U.S. sanctions could be significantly higher than the $1.1 billion euros it has provisioned for.

 Bonnafe said the bank is doing what it can to ensure that such mistakes do not occur in the future.